jjhna/jjhna.github.io/projects/Moon.md

 Our approach:

-**A VR game/simulator for a spaceship mission to reach the moon**
+A VR game/simulator for a spaceship mission to reach the moon

 This is a class project for ICS 685: VR Development which uses the HTC VIVE and Unity:

 ● VR Challenger Center Mission: Return to the Moon

 ● Loosely based off the Challenger missions from the Challenger center.

 ● Return to the Moon - Create a lunar base and search for Helium-3.
 Probe team searches for suitable landing spot from 2 choices.
 Navigation team tries to land in the chosen landing spot.

-●	This is done by implementing six essential features:
-    1. Web Browser

-    2. User Experience (UX)

-    3. Menu Canvas

-    4. Inventory System

-    5. Virtual Navigation

-    6. Stickies
+    We decided to create a modified version of the return to the moon mission, adding some changes to allow us to adapt the experience to VR. *

+● There are two different stations in the challenger center missions: 1.
+Space Station (SS) - perform the tasks and mission 2.
+Mission Control - gives instructions and commands

+● Half the team works on the SS and the other half for mission control.
+Similar to the game “Keep Talking and Nobody Explodes”, someone is attempting to solve a puzzle while another person is giving instructions and suggestions.

+● Keeping it at a 20 minute experience, easy to learn for first time VR players

 This project contained 2 other group members:

 ● Anna Sikkink

 ● Aidai Almaz Kyzy

 We imported free Unity assets for the game objects and used the C# coding to utilize the gameobjects to their full potential and to tie in game events.

 Here is a link to the demo video: